pasmangen/pasmangen.github.io/README.md

 **PROBLEM: If someone gets our CVS file, could login in all our accounts.**

-# Save them in a encrypted database
+# Save passwords in a encrypted database

 <img src="./icons/data-encryption-512.png" width="128" alt="Encrypted Database">